Rhubarb and apple crisp. A flavor combo made in heaven. Happily the two growing seasons now coincide.

-If there is a vegetable/fruit harbinger of spring in the Pacific Northwest, it is definitely rhubarb.
+If there is a vegetable/fruit harbinger of spring in the Pacific Northwest, it’s definitely rhubarb.
 Graceful, firm stalks of crimson red begin to appear in Northwest farmers markets in February, long before spring actually arrives.
 (And these days, thanks to increased interest from enthusiastic cooks, local growers have extended the season all the way into fall, which happily coincides with apple season.)

-The first flush of rhubarb in the market is hothouse grown and typically paler in color and lower in acid tang than the field rhubarb that follows a few weeks later.
+The first flush of rhubarb in the market is hothouse grown and typically paler in color and lower in acid tang than the field rhubarb that follows several weeks later.
 But regardless of whether it’s hothouse or field rhubarb, there is no sight I long for more each spring than overflowing baskets of fresh rhubarb.

 This year, I am experimenting with new flavor partners for rhubarb and have happened upon the almost magical juxtaposition of rhubarb and cardamom.
 This rhubarb apple crisp combination is aromatic, exotic, and familiar all at the same time.
 In other words, it’s divine!

 If you’re new to cooking with rhubarb, check out Fresh Primer: Rhubarb to get started.

 Now on to this most delectable dessert…

 Spring Rhubarb Apple Crisp with Toasted Hazelnut Streusel

-This crisp combines the last of the Northwest apples (from winter cold storage) and the first of the spring field rhubarb crop.
+This crisp combines the last of the Northwest apples (from winter cold storage) and the first of the spring rhubarb crop.
 It’s a perfect marriage, because the apples lend body to the crisp (rhubarb disintegrates when cooked) and the rhubarb boosts the flavor of the apples by several notches.